Does food addiction actually exist, or is it just a modern excuse to avoid responsibility for lifestyle choices, such as impulsive overeating?

 Some researchers suggest that food can be addictive, resembling the effects of drug abuse on the dopamine and opiate systems, for example decreasing the dopamine receptors in obese people.
 Similar findings relate to individuals having drug addictions.
 This means that a lack of dopamine 2 receptors could lead to increased food-seeking behaviour and an inability to control consumption.

 Gerhardt et al. investigated food addiction in obese patients with Binge Eating Disorder using the Yale Food Addiction Scale (YFAS).
-They found there was a strong association between food addiction and the presence of lifelong mood disorders, negative affect (e.g. anxiety, sadness, fear, anger, guilt and shame, irritability, and other unpleasant emotions and poor self-image), lower self-esteem and emotional dysregulation.
+They found that there was a strong association between food addiction and the presence of lifelong mood disorders, negative affect (e.g. anxiety, sadness, fear, anger, guilt and shame, irritability, other unpleasant emotions and poor self-image), lower self-esteem and emotional dysregulation.
 Another study, using the same food addiction scale, found that 15% of participants who presented for weight-loss treatment met the criteria for food addiction.

 The Gerhardt et al. study was further able to show that participants who met the diagnosis of Binge Eating Disorder and Food Addiction appeared to suffer from a greater eating disorder psychopathology and had related difficulties with negative affect and emotional dysregulation.

-The study acknowledged that Impulsivity might be playing a significant role in the development of both substance abuse and an eating disorder.
+The study acknowledged that impulsivity might be playing a significant role in the development of both substance abuse and an eating disorder.
 What makes it hard in managing food addictions is the fact that we need food to survive – we can survive without drugs, pornography, overspending and gambling, but we can’t survive without food.

 Addictive food groups

 Not all food is problematic, the dangerous groups are those foods that are highly processed, with high levels of sugar and fat.
-So you can’t get hooked on celery sticks.
+So, you can’t get hooked on celery sticks.
 It is usually sugary, highly processed and fatty foods that are the objects of addiction.

 It is interesting to note that impulsivity doesn’t just play a significant role in the development of the addiction, but it is also responsible for maintaining it.
 We know from previous research that people who are high in impulsivity have difficulties getting rid of their unhealthy habits.
-So because highly impulsive people find it hard to tolerate the discomfort of urges and temptations they are more likely to relapse and decide to stop off at a local burger joint before going home for a healthier dinner.
+So, because highly impulsive people find it hard to tolerate the discomfort of urges and temptations they are more likely to relapse and decide to stop off at a local burger joint before going home for a healthier dinner.